Your Mission in virtual reality

 Dives

-SDG Action Zone dives during The General Assembly Climate Summit
+SDG Action Zone dives, The General Assembly Climate Summit

 September 27th, 2019, SDG Media Zone, United Nations, NY